rachelgoff/FSND2/projects/capstone/05_what_to_eat/README.md

 ## API use cases

 ### Admin
 * Only users with **admin token** have all the admin permissions.
 Refer to **Retrieve tokens via Auth0** section below which mentions how to retrive admin token.
-Please note that Admin users have to create categories, restaurants and dishes before users can view the related content in the app.
+Please note that Admin users have to create categories, restaurants and dishes first before users can view the related content in the app.
 * Admin users can create a new category, a new restaurant and a new dish via `POST /categories`, `POST /restaurants`, `POST /dishes` respectively.
 Please note that because of the relationship, a category and a restaurant have to be created first before creating a dish.
 * Admin users can delete a cateogry, a restaurant and a dish via `DELETE /categories/{category_id}`, `DELETE /restaurants/{restaurant_id}`, `DELETE /dishes/{dish_id}` respectively.
 * Admin users can update a cateogry, a restaurant and a dish via `PATCH /categories/{category_id}`, `PATCH /restaurants/{restaurant_id}`, `PATCH /dishes/{dish_id}` respectively.